Fashion Stylist | Creative Type | Blogger

 I am African, Indigenous to America, and Western European.

-“On the website, Virtual Jamestown the Cotillier family begins with a free white woman Katherine Jewell-Pond born about 1639 who had 3 illegitimate mulatto children, by an unknown black man, called by the surname Cattilla including Mary born 1669, William possibly born on 3/6/1670 (the date of his indenture) and Matthew (my direct ancestor) born 1672.”
+“On the website, Virtual Jamestown the Cotillier family begins with a free white woman Katherine Jewell-Pond born about 1639 who had 3 illegitimate mulatto children, by an unknown black man, called by the surname Cattilla including Mary born 1669, William born on 3/6/1670 (the date of his indenture) and Matthew (my direct ancestor) born 1672.”

-I’ve conducted research on the Binga branch (maternal side) of our family (Africa, Virginia, Kentucky, Amherstburg OT, Chatham/Kent OT and other parts of Canada, Detroit, Saginaw, Howell, Pontiac and other parts of Michigan, St. Paul & Minneapolis MN, Cincinnati OH, Chicago IL, Harlem NY and more).
-Some of our family surnames are Binga, Cotillier, Robinson, McCowan, Winchester, Dandridge, Ford, Smith, Palmer, Dismond, Atkins, Hughes, Nash, Bowles, Williams, White, Marshall, Margolin, Coleman, Wright and many more.
+I’m a descendant of the Underground Railroad.
+My Binga ancestors escaped slavery from Newport (now Covington), Campbell County, Kentucky in 1836 (Africa, Virginia, Kentucky, Amherstburg OT, Chatham/Kent OT and other parts of Canada, Detroit, Saginaw, Howell, Pontiac and other parts of Michigan, St. Paul & Minneapolis MN, Cincinnati OH, Chicago IL, Harlem NY and more).
+Some of our family surnames are Binga, Cotillier, Robinson, McCowan, Winchester, Dandridge, Ford, Smith, Scott, Palmer, Dismond, Atkins, Hughes, Nash, Bowles, Williams, White, Marshall, Margolin, Coleman, Wright and many more.
 I’ve written articles about a few family members and the history connected to those individuals.
 I continue to be fascinated and amazed by my Binga ancestors, check out my Family Research category here.

 Thanks for stopping by!